How should you use these tools?

 Good Preparation = Meeting effectiveness.
 The more you prepare, the more you get out of the meeting.
 This is one of the best investments of time in your networking.

-Once someone commits to meet with you, they are also committing to help you – so respect their time by running an effective meeting.
+Once someone commits to meet with you, they are also committing to help you – so respect their time by preparing for and running an effective meeting.

 One of the most powerful ways to build a relationship is to provide connections of interest.
 It is also a great way to keep people to remember you.
 Most people will not know of a role that fits you when you first meet – so staying in touch is hugely important.